MCYS: Over 2,000 people to lose old-age pension and disability allowance - The Scoop

 Care provider allowance replaces dependant allowance

-The revised Act also replaced the dependant allowance with care provider allowance, aimed at assisting carers to support special needs individuals.
+The revised Act also replaced the dependant allowance with the care provider allowance, aimed at assisting carers to support special needs individuals.

 In a statement, the Ministry of Culture, Youth and Sports (MCYS) said the amendment is intended to improve the well-being of people with disabilities because an allowance is seen as an incentive and to support families who care for differently-abled people.